 Pandemic Electronic Benefit Transfer (P-EBT) provides nutritional resources to families who have lost access to free or reduced-price school meals due to school closures.
 Families will receive money on a new or existing EBT card to help fill the school meals gap.
 The average benefit will be $5.70/day per student, retroactive to when school initially closed.

-Additional P-EBT Resources
+FRAC P-EBT Resources

 Pandemic EBT: A Critical Opportunity for States